Longridge Town F.C.: History

 The club was established in 1996 by a merger of Longridge St Wilfrid's and Longridge United.
-They started in the Preston & District League and were Centenary Guildhall Cup winners in season 2004-05, promotions saw the club reach the Premier Division, and a second-place finish in 2005–06 led to them joining Division Two of the West Lancashire League in 2008.
+They started in the Preston & District League and were Centenary Guildhall Cup winners in season 2004–05.
+Promotions saw the club reach the Premier Division, and a second-place finish in 2005–06 led to them joining Division Two of the West Lancashire League in 2008.
 They finished as runners-up in their first season in the division, earning promotion to Division One.
 The 2011–12 season saw the club win the Division One title, resulting in promotion to the Premier Division.
 In 2016–17 they were Premier Division champions.
-Following a third-place finish the following season, the club moved up to Division One North of the North West Counties League (NWCL).
-The club's first season in Division One North of the NWCL saw them go on to win the league on the last day of the season ahead of Avro F.C.
+Following a third-place finish the following season, the club moved up to Division One North of the North West Counties League (NWCFL).
+The club's first season in Division One North of the NWCFL saw them go on to win the league on the last day of the season ahead of Avro F.C.
 With becoming league champions, the club was promoted to the NWCL Premier Division at the first attempt, as Jay Hart finished the season with thirty goals.